-In this paper, we aim to reconstruct the initial linear matter density field directly from the nonlinearly evolved dark matter field using CNNs trained on simulated data.
+In this paper, we aim to reconstruct the initial linear matter density field directly from the non-linearly evolved dark matter field using CNNs trained on simulated data.
 Rather than focusing on sharpening specific features such as the baryon acoustic oscillations (BAO), our goal is a high-fidelity reconstruction of the full initial density field across a range of scales.
-To this end, we explore the effectiveness of deep convolutional neural networks in capturing the complex, nonlinear mapping between the late-time and initial matter distributions, with particular attention to the impact of input scale and the incorporation of multi-scale information.
+To this end, we explore the effectiveness of deep convolutional neural networks in capturing the complex, non-linear mapping between the late-time and initial matter distributions, with particular attention to the impact of input scale and the incorporation of multi-scale information.
 Building on prior efforts, we investigate how the choice of spatial scale for the CNN input influences reconstruction performance.
 Furthermore, we introduce a new method that enables CNNs alone, unlike the hybrid strategies of \citet{Shallue2023} and \citet{Parker2025}, to effectively incorporate multi-scale context.
 Specifically, alongside the conventional small input boxes that capture local structure, we provide coarser-resolution, larger boxes, allowing the network to jointly learn local information and global context.

 The structure of this paper is as follows.
 In Section~\ref{sec:methods}, we describe our methodology, including the dataset, input preprocessing, CNN architecture, and training procedures.
 Section~\ref{sec:results} presents the main results, examining how reconstruction accuracy varies with input scale and evaluating the performance of the dual-input model using multiple statistical metrics.
 Section~\ref{sec:discussions} offers a discussion of the implications and limitations of our approach.
 Finally, Section~\ref{sec:conclisions} summarizes our conclusions and outlines potential directions for future work.